Fer-Bonilla/Udacity-Machine-Learning-Capstone-project/README.md

 ## Problem understanding

 Build a Dog Breeds Classifier using Transfer Learning and Pytorch deep learning framework.
+To develop the project different models are defineda and tested.
+Some models were built from scrach and other models uses pretrained models availables in the torchvision.models library-

+## Datasets

+Dataset used for training and testing are

+dog dataset:
+human_dataset:

+Datasets ara avaible for donwload from:

-## Pytorch Model Architecture
+## Pytorch Models Architecture

+Test model

+Models built

+Base model (Small)

+Medium model

+Big model

+Transfer Learning Model:

 ![Pytorch model](https://github.com/Fer-Bonilla/Udacity-Machine-Learning-plagiarism-detection-model/blob/main/notebook_ims/network_architecture.png)